hmrc/pillar2-service-guide/source/documentation/index.md

 ### Compatible Software

-“Compatible software’” can mean a single end-to-end piece of software or a set of compatible software products.
+“Compatible software” can mean a single end-to-end piece of software or a set of compatible software products.
 Any software needs to meet the minimum functionality standards, which are defined here.

 - Provide HMRC with transaction monitoring fraud prevention header data.
 - Submit a UKTR, or a BTN
-- Make adjustments to a submitted tax return (if required)
+- Make amendments to a submitted tax return (if required)
 - Create and maintain all digital records (or digitally link to a product that can do so) that a customer is required to keep by law in digital form.
 End users should own and have access to all their records created and be able to export these records, if necessary.
 - Allow customers to view their outstanding tax liabilities by either signposting them to their HMRC account or by displaying it in software
 - Make a final declaration or divert a customer into a channel where they can make it.